JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiCodeBlocksSpecs.md

 </div>
 ````````````````````````````````

-Highlight lines using `FlexiCodeOptions.HighlightLineRanges` (line highlighting should not be confused with syntax highlighting - a highlighted line is simply
+Highlight lines using `FlexiCodeBlockOptions.HighlightLineRanges` (line highlighting should not be confused with syntax highlighting - a highlighted line is simply
 a line with perhaps a different background color, syntax highlighting adds color to syntax tokens):
 ```````````````````````````````` example
 @{